scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/france.md

 * they make, buy and sell lots of different things

 ## What we could sell more of
-A Trading Nation[title](https://www.example.com) uses evidence to work out [what Scotland could sell more of](https://tradingnation.mygov.scot/what-people-are-buying/).
+[A Trading Nation](https://www.example.com) uses evidence to work out [what Scotland could sell more of](https://tradingnation.mygov.scot/what-people-are-buying/).

 In France, the key sectors where Scotland could sell more are: